Evanger Municipality: General information

-The administrative centre of the municipality was the village of Evanger where Evanger Church is located.
-Evanger Church served the central part of the municipality.
-Nesheim Church and Eksingedal Church served the northern part of Evanger and Bergsdalen Church served the southern part of the municipality.

-History

-The municipality was established on 1 January 1885 when the western district of the large municipality of Voss (population: 2,045) was separated from Voss to become the new municipality of Evanger.
+The municipality of Evanger was established on 1 January 1885 when the large Voss Municipality was divided as follows: the western district of Voss (population: 2,045) became the new Evanger Municipality and the rest of Voss Municipality (population: 5,403) remained as Voss Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Evanger was dissolved.
-The Bergsdalen and Eksingedalen valleys (population: 251) were merged with parts of the municipalities of Bruvik and Modalen to create the new Vaksdal Municipality.
-The rest of Evanger, with 1,075 inhabitants, was merged into the neighboring Voss Municipality.
+On 1 January 1964, Evanger Municipality was dissolved.
+The Bergsdalen and Eksingedalen valleys (population: 251) were merged with parts of Bruvik Municipality and Modalen Municipality to create the new Vaksdal Municipality.
+The rest of Evanger Municipality (population: 1,075) was merged into the neighboring Voss Municipality.

 Name

 The municipality (originally the parish) is named after the old Evanger farm (Ævangir) since the first Evanger Church was built there.
 The first element comes from the word æja which means "to rest and eat" or "to rest and feed".
 The last element is the plural form of vangr which means "field" or "meadow".
 The name probably means something like "a place where one lets horses graze while on a journey".
 Historically, the name was spelled Ævanger until the early 20th century.